CIS Cloud Security Resources for STIG Compliance

-Staying secure can be a challenge, especially if you’re working in a regulated environment.
-Resources from the Center for Internet Security (CIS) such as the CIS Benchmarks are consensus-based security configuration guidelines for numerous technologies.
-They are recognized by many industry frameworks including the Payment Card Industry (PCI), HIPAA, and even the Department of Defense (DoD).
-CIS continues to work with a global community to release new and updated guidance.
-Our latest offering provides a new option for those who must comply with DoD requirements.
+Securing your IT infrastructure can be a challenge, especially if you’re working in a regulated environment.
+To help organizations with this challenge, the Center for Internet Security (CIS) offers the CIS Benchmarks.
+These are consensus-based security configuration guidelines for numerous technologies.
+Many industry frameworks recognize the CIS Benchmarks, including the Payment Card Industry (PCI), HIPAA, and even the Department of Defense (DoD) Cloud Computing Security Requirements Guide (SRG).

-Although the DoD references CIS Benchmarks specifically, CIS has received feedback that many organizations are still required to align with STIGs as the configuration standards for DOD IA and IA-enabled devices/systems.
+Although the DoD references CIS Benchmarks specifically, many organizations are still required to align with STIGs as the configuration standards for DOD IA and IA-enabled devices/systems.

-- The existing consensus-based CIS RHEL 7 Benchmark Level 1 and Level 2 profiles mapped to applicable STIG recommendations.
+- The existing consensus-based CIS Benchmark Level 1 and Level 2 profiles mapped to applicable STIG recommendations.

 - A new Level 3 profile that includes additional requirements from the STIG that were not covered in the Level 1 and Level 2 profiles.

-When users are applying CIS Benchmarks and need to be STIG compliant, they’ll be able to apply all three profiles and quickly address the gaps between the original CIS Benchmark profiles and STIGs.
-This new Benchmark is available as a free PDF download.
+When users apply CIS Benchmarks recommendations and need to be STIG compliant, they’ll be able to apply the three profiles and quickly address the gaps between the original CIS Benchmark profiles and STIGs.
+These CIS STIG Benchmarks are available for free PDF download.

 Every CIS Hardened Image includes a CIS-CAT Pro report showing conformance to the related CIS Benchmark.
 An exception report is included that outlines configurations that aren’t applicable in a cloud environment.
 Every CIS Hardened Image is updated monthly to address patching and vulnerabilities.

 CIS is proud to offer CIS Benchmarks and CIS Hardened Images to help public sector organizations secure their on-prem and cloud environments.